sage-code/maj/basic.md

 * io ka joku'ia = I do not play now
 * zu ka joku'pa = he has not played
-* zu ka joku'fa = he will not play
+* zu ka joku'va = he will not play

 **affirmative**